What Car Will the Royal Babies be Driving in the Future?

 Keeping with the Terminator theme here, if the future royals happen to have a prang in their motor, say they scrape a gate post while reversing off the Buckingham Palace driveway, there’ll be no need to get the car to a body shop as the scratches will disappear as the paint ‘heals’ itself.

-This paint technology already exists but hasn’t yet found its way onto consumer vehicles.
+This paint technology already exists but hasn’t yet found its way into consumer vehicles.

 Bodywork battery power